 There are three movements:

-The viola players Henri Casadesus (30 September 1879, Paris – 31 May 1947, Paris; violist, viola d’amore player, and music publisher) and Paul Hindemith (16 November 1895 – 28 December 1963, the German composer, violist, violinist, teacher and conductor) both played the viola d’amore in the early 20th century, and the film composer Bernard Herrmann (born Max Herman; June 29, 1911 – December 24, 1975; the American composer known for his work in composing for motion pictures) made use of it in several scores.
+The viola players Henri Casadesus (30 September 1879, Paris – 31 May 1947, Paris; violist, viola d’amore player, and music publisher) and Paul Hindemith (16 November 1895 – 28 December 1963, the German composer, violist, violinist, teacher, and conductor) both played the viola d’amore in the early 20th century and the film composer Bernard Herrmann (born Max Herman; June 29, 1911 – December 24, 1975; the American composer known for his work in composing for motion pictures) made use of it in several scores.

-Unlike the carved heads on viols, the viola d’amore’s head occurs most often as Cupid blindfolded to represent the blindness of love.
+Unlike the carved heads on viols, the viola d’amore’s head occurs most often as Cupid is blindfolded to represent the blindness of love.
 Its sound-holes are commonly in the shape of a flaming sword known as “The Flaming Sword of Islam” (suggesting the instrument’s development was influenced by the Islamic World) but more likely representing the flame of love.
-This was one of the three usual sound hole shapes for viols as well.
+This was one of the three usual soundhole shapes for viols as well.
 It is unfretted, and played much like a violin, being held horizontally under the chin.
 It is about the same size as the modern viola.

 It usually has six or seven playing strings, which are sounded by drawing a bow across them, just as with a violin.
 In addition, it has an equal number of sympathetic strings located below the main strings and the fingerboard which are not played directly but vibrate in sympathy with the notes played.
 A common variation is six playing strings, and instruments exist with as many as fourteen sympathetic strings alone.

 Largely thanks to the sympathetic strings, the viola d’amore has a particularly sweet and warm sound.
 Leopold Mozart, writing in his Versuch einer gründlichen Violinschule, said that the instrument sounded “especially charming in the stillness of the evening.”

-The first known mention of the name viol d’amore appeared in English writer, gardener and diarist John Evelyn’s (31 October 1620 – 27 February 1706) Diary (20 November 1679): “for its swetenesse & novelty the Viol d’Amore of 5 wyre-strings, plaid on with a bow, being but an ordinary violin, play’d on Lyra way by a German, than which I never heard a sweeter Instrument or more surprizing…”
+The first known mention of the name viol d’amore appeared in English writer, gardener, and diarist John Evelyn’s (31 October 1620 – 27 February 1706) Diary (20 November 1679): “for its swetenesse & novelty the Viol d’Amore of 5 wyre-strings, plaid on with a bow, being but an ordinary violin, play’d on Lyra way by a German, than which I never heard a sweeter Instrument or more surprising…”

-- Viola d’amore on wikipedia
+- Viola d’amore on Wikipedia